rerdavies/pipedal/README.md

 ## Running on Ubuntu

-When running on Ubuntu, you should install the Ubunto Studio addons and enable the low-latency settings and performance tweaks options.
+When running on stock Ubuntu, you should install Ubuntu Studio addons and enable the low-latency settings and performance tweaks options.

     sudo apt install ubuntustudio-installer